sunilsankar/pega-pe/README.md

 ```
 ## Step 4 copying the war files
 The war files are present in pega-pe binary when you extract
-PRPC_PE.jar and then you extract PersonalEdition.zip and then under resources tomcat webapps you will find prhelp.war and prweb.war
+PRPC_PE.jar and then you extract PersonalEdition.zip and then under  tomcat webapps folder you will find prhelp.war and prweb.war

 Copy them to /opt/apache-tomcat-8.5.14/webapps